 Your pulse and breathing will be monitored by the dentist as well as the sedation trained nurse.
 The patient will still be able to understand and respond to questions, however it is unlikely the patient will remember much of the treatment.
 This will ensure your whole experience at the dentist’s is far more relaxed and pleasant.

-Sedation is different to a general anaesthetic in that a general anaesthetic puts you fully under and with sedation you will still be awake but you won’t be aware of the dentist or your surroundings.
+Sedation is different to a general anaesthetic in that a general anaesthetic puts you fully under and with sedation you will still be awake.
 General anaesthetic is prohibited from dental practices.